-The vernal equinox is just a few days away, but here in the coastal mountains of BC where I live there is still snow on the ground, making for cold and damp conditions.
-Early spring colds are common at this time and so I like to create seasonal kitchen medicines that support immunity and help to awaken my senses.
-In today’s blog post I am sharing two easy to make recipes, one of which is a stimulating bath blend perfect for opening up your lungs and reducing congestion, while the other is an alcohol- free herbal extract called an oxymel, which is absolutely delicious.
+The vernal equinox is just a couple weeks away, but here in the coastal mountains of BC where I live there is still snow on the ground, making for cold and damp conditions.
+Early spring colds and flus are common during this season and so I like to create seasonal kitchen medicines that can support my immunity and ward off illness.
+Here are two easy to make recipes, one of which is a stimulating bath blend perfect for opening up your lungs and reducing congestion, while the other is an alcohol- free herbal extract called an oxymel, which is absolutely delicious.

 Evergreen Bath Salts